Satans Slaves Motorcycle Club: England

-At a motorcycle event in Cookham on 19 September 1983 sponsored by the Windsor chapter of the Hells Angels, a fight broke out in a queue where bikers were lining up to gang rape a woman, pitting 24 members of the Satans Slaves' Manchester chapter against six members of the Road Rats of London.
-Two Road Rats bikers, Michael Harrison and Colin Hunting, were stabbed to death in a mass brawl involving axes, knives, chains, baseball bats and shotguns, but the remaining four were able to herd around twenty Satans Slaves into a barn, which they then set alight.
-The violence came to an end when the Hells Angels intervened.
+At a motorcycle event in Cookham on 17 September 1983 sponsored by the Windsor chapter of the Hells Angels, a fight broke out in a queue where Road Rats were lining up to gang rape a woman, 24 members of the Satans Slaves' Manchester chapter against members of the Road Rats of London.
+Two Road Rats bikers, Michael Harrison and Colin Hunting, were stabbed to death in a mass brawl involving axes, knives, chains, baseball bats and shotguns, but the remaining four were able to herd around two Satans Slaves into a barn, which they then set alight.
 The bodies of the two dead bikers were dumped at local hospitals and three people were hospitalised in stable condition.
 46 men and five women were arrested and questioned at six local police stations in an investigation involving 70 officers.
 A Satans Slaves member was among eleven bikers imprisoned for a total of 55 years.

 The Southampton Satans Slaves chapter was involved in a turf war with the Hells Angels' English Nomads chapter, which began after Hells Angels members Stephen Harris and Barry Burn were fired upon during a trip to Bristol.
 Nomads chapter president Harris was wounded in the arm while Burn escaped injury.
 Another Hells Angel, David McKenzie, was stabbed eight times after being attacked outside a pub in Gloucester months later.
 In April 1991, Stephen "Grumps" Cunningham, a leading member of the Nomads chapter and major amphetamine and cannabis dealer, lost his right hand when a car bomb targeting a Satans Slave biker exploded prematurely in Southampton.
 The Satans Slaves member targeted by Cunningham was the leader of a rival drug enterprise.